Alazizu6798/Coffee-Shop-Sales-Analysis/README.md

  - <a href="https://github.com/Alazizu6798/Coffee-Shop-Sales-Analysis/blob/main/Coffee%20Shop%20Sales.xlsx">Sales Data</a>
 # Business Requirements

-- Enhanced understanging of sales dynamics and performance drivers.
+- Enhance understanging of sales dynamics and performance drivers.
 - Identification of Geographical areas with high and low sales potential.
-- Insightsinto product performance, aiding in inventory and marketing decisions.
+- Provide insights of product performance, aiding in inventory and marketing decisions.
-- Informed pricing and margin strategies for improved profitability.
+- Inform pricing and margin strategies for improved profitability.
 - Actionable recommendation for optimizing sales and profit across various dimensions.
 # Question (KPIs)